SaiNivedh26/SaiNivedh26/README.md

 - Led a team for the Intel AI Hackathon (2023), securing a top 50 position out of 1200 participants
 - Contributor to Google Developer Students Club
-- Member of Intel IOT Club at Amrita Vishwa Vidyapeetham
+- AIoT Member of Intel IOT Club at Amrita Vishwa Vidyapeetham

 ### 🌱 Current Focus